yotalhao/417/README.md

 - The maximum length for `dna` and `kmer` types is 32 nucleotides.
 - The `qkmer` type supports IUPAC codes for ambiguous nucleotides.

----

-You can save this content as `README.md` for your project.